monomadic/monomadic/README.md

 |__|__|__|_____|__|__|_____|__|__|__|___._|_____|__|____|

-I am a rust developer, reverse engineer, libertarian and an aspiring cypherpunk - trying to make the world a better place by building and understanding sovereign technology.
-Be good to people and provide them the tools to be good to each other.
+Rust developer, reverse engineer, libertarian and an aspiring cypherpunk.
+Be good to people by providing them the tools to be good to each other.

 Socials
   - telegram  @deathdisco